soleilyasmina/gaia/README.md

 ### Git-Over-Here

 __Git-Over-Here__ is a script that reads the GitHub API based on provided repo names and clones down all repos from open pull requests, to make cloning and installing automated.
-GOH is the only project that does not leverage the course tracker, so this just requires your GitHub token and your current cohort.
+GOH is the only project that does not leverage the course tracker, so this requires your GitHub token (with repo and gist permissions) and your current cohort.

 ### GHOST (Get Homework Onto Spreadsheet Tool)